 Tail wagging is part of dog language for both puppies and adult dogs.
 It is a complex system of (mostly) sign language, some vocalization, and even scent cues people can’t detect.
-Many of these signals define and reinforce your puppy's social position within the family group.
-That includes other dogs, humans, or other animals.
-Misreading a dog’s clear signal can get you bit.
+Many of these signals define and reinforce your dog's social position within the family group.
+That includes humans, other dogs, and other animals.
+Misreading a dog’s clear signal can lead to a bite.
 Even if the bite isn’t serious, it can result in the pup losing his home—or even his life.

-Signals that ask for attention seek to decrease the distance between individuals while warning signs are designed to increase the distance between individuals.
+Some signals ask for attention and seek to decrease the distance between individuals.
+However, warning signs are designed to increase the distance between individuals.
 For instance, a warning growl means, "Stay away!" while most folks interpret a wagging tail as an invitation to approach.

-But puppies don’t just "talk" from one end of their body.
+But dogs don’t just "talk" from one end of their body.
 They use the same signal—a wagging tail—to mean very different things depending on the context.
-For instance, they may "pretend" to be aggressive with lots of growls but use the tail and the rest of their body to tell you it’s only play.
+For instance, they may "pretend" to be aggressive with lots of growls but use the tail and the rest of their body to tell you it’s just time to play.

-The whole repertoire of signals that must be read together, from nose tip to tail, to understand what your puppy really intends.
-What the tail says depends to a great degree on what the rest of the body is doing in order to properly interpret tail position and motion.
+The whole repertoire of signals must be read together from nose tip to tail to understand what your dog really intends.
+You'll need to look at what the rest of the body is doing in order to properly interpret tail position and motion.

 Examples of Basic Tail Talk

-- A relaxed pup's tail curves down and back up in a gentle U shape.
+A relaxed dog's tail typically curves down and back up in a gentle U shape.
 The rest of the body will also appear relaxed.
 The mouth may be closed or slightly open but will appear relaxed.

-- Aggressive dogs also hold their tails high, often tightly arched over their back with just the end jerking very quickly back and forth.
+Defensive dogs also hold their tails high, often tightly arched over their back with just the end jerking very quickly back and forth.
 This is a warning that the dog feels threatened and may respond with aggression if the perceived threat continues.

-- A high-held stiff tail signals an imminent attack.
-The dog may or may not include aggressive facial or vocal expressions such as snarls and growls.
-Many dominant or aggressive dogs use very subtle warnings—or none at all—before they bite, especially if the puppy has been taught not to growl a warning.
+A high-held stiff tail signals an imminent attack.
+The dog may or may not include aggressive facial or vocal expressions such as bared teeth or snarls and growls.
+A defensive dog may use very subtle warnings—or none at all—before they bite, especially if the dog has been taught not to growl in warning.

-- Tucking the tail between the legs signals submission and fear.
-A tucked tail is the canine equivalent of hiding the face because it covers the genitals and interferes with the sniffing behavior that identifies it to other dogs.
+Tucking the tail between the legs is basically the canine equivalent of hiding the face because it covers the genitals and interferes with the sniffing behavior that identifies it to other dogs.

-- Fearful pups also bite, though, if they can’t escape the frightening situation.
+Fearful dogs may bite if they can’t escape the frightening situation.
 Watch for fluffed fur along the back (hackles) and a show of teeth with or without growls.
 Try to remove the source of fear or take the dog away from the frightening circumstances.

-Educate yourself—and especially your children—to the many "faces" of your puppy’s wags.
-In almost every instance, your dog very clearly tells you if they want to be pet, feel afraid, or are warning someone (or something) to keep at a distance.
-Problems arise when humans either don’t understand—or don’t listen.
-And always remember that it is better to be safe than to be sorry—if you are in doubt, leave the dog alone.
-You will both have a better day.
+Educate yourself, and especially your children, about the many meanings of your dog’s wags.
+In almost every instance, your dog clearly tells you if they want to be pet, feel afraid, or are warning someone (or something) to keep at a distance.
+Problems arise when humans either don’t understand or don’t pay enough attention.
+And always remember that it is better to be safe than to be sorry—if you have any doubts, just leave the dog alone.
+You'll both have a better day.